camillehe1992/demo-for-aws-deployment-via-oidc/README.md

 # Deploy Terraform resources to AWS using GitHub Actions via OIDC

-The repo is used for demonstrating the setup that deploy AWS resources using Actions via OIDC.
+The repo is used for demonstrating the setup that deploy AWS resources using GitHub Actions workflow via OIDC.

 ## Prerequisites